manitgupta/VBraille/README.md

 These kind of errors does not affect the final result, due to the objective of classify the interior points into the correct hand is to find the centre of the palm, and the misclassified pixels can never be the centre of the palm.

-6. Find the center of the palmThe center of the palm is one of the points that gives us a lot of information.
+6. Find the center of the palm

+ The center of the palm is one of the points that gives us a lot of information.
 This point indicates where the hand is, and together with the fingertips, could be used for calculating other relevant information which, for example, could help us to identify gestures.
 The center of the hand is, usually, the center of the biggest